 Guidance & Information

-Tips, tricks, how-to's, FAQ's, in-depth analysis, and other useful and interesting information about Dubia roach care, keeping, feeding, breeding, and more that we've picked up along the way.
+Tips, tricks, how-to's, FAQs, in-depth analysis, and other useful and interesting information about Dubia roach care, keeping, feeding, breeding, and more that we've picked up along the way.
 If you want Dubia roach information and expert advice, you're in the right place!
 Click any tag to focus your search by topic.
-If you have a question for us, just ask!
+If you have a question, ask us!

-Get fast, reliable answers to common questions about Dubia roaches.
-The topics covered are wide-ranging and include everything from nutrition and breeding to gutloading and even cockroach allergies.
-If you don’t see the answer you’re looking for, you can submit your question and we’ll get back to you as soon as possible with an answer!
+Get fast, reliable answers to common (and not-so-common) questions about Dubia roaches.
+The wide range of topics includes everything from nutrition and breeding to gut loading and even cockroach allergies.
+If you don’t see the answer you’re looking for, send us your question and we’ll get back to you as soon as we can with an answer!